Urania: Differentially Private Insights into AI Use: Hierarchy and Visualization

 \subsection{Hierarchical Organization}

-Following CLIO's approach~\citep{tamkin24clio}, we implement a hierarchical organization of summaries to improve navigation and comprehension of large conversation datasets.
+Following $\Clio$'s approach~\citep{tamkin24clio}, we implement a hierarchical organization of summaries to improve navigation and comprehension of large conversation datasets.
 Our process creates a two-level hierarchy with high-level topic clusters containing related lower-level summaries: